-Apart from the pasta and the burrata, this pasta alla checca recipe includes just a few ingredients.
+Apart from the spaghetti and the burrata, this vegetarian pasta recipe includes just a few ingredients.
 Firstly, you need some pitted olives.
 I used olives from Liguria called taggiasca olives.
 These delicious olives from the Alpes-Maritimes area are also known as cailletier.
 They are the olives the French use for salad Niçoise.

 In addition to the olives, this version of spaghetti alla checca has fresh parsley and basil, as well as fennel seeds.
 The last ingredient is the tomatoes.
 It’s best to choose deep red ripe tomatoes.
 I prefer smaller types but not cherry tomatoes.
 I used piccadilly tomatoes from Sicily.
 But, you can use San Marzano or other sauce tomatoes.

 As I mentioned above, this is a pretty fast recipe to make.
 In fact, it takes about as long as boiling the water and cooking the pasta does!
 The burrata is added just before serving and cut open in the serving dish.
 This cool creamy cheese adds a lot flavour and texture to this spaghetti alla checca!
 However, for a vegetarian or diary free version, leave out the burrata!
 It will still be delicious!